 Vice President Joseph Biden visited Memorial Sloan Kettering Cancer Center (MSK) for a roundtable discussion with MSK experts and members of the cancer community.
 The candid conversation, inspired by the “moonshot” initiative announced by President Obama, was led by Craig Thompson, MD, President and CEO of MSK.
 MSK’s Carol Brown, MD, Ross Levine, MD, and Robert Sidlow, MD, were also active participants in the discussion.
 For more information about the event or to request an interview with a MSK roundtable participant, please e-mail firstname.lastname@example.org.

 The lack of participation in clinical research may be the Achilles heel facing today’s cancer community.
 According to a new survey of more than 1,500 consumers and nearly 600 physicians conducted on behalf of MSK, only 35 percent of Americans indicated that they were “likely” to enroll in a clinical trial.
 For more information or to schedule an interview, please contact email@example.com.

-Memorial Sloan Kettering experts are available to comment on the exciting new research presented at the 2015 American Association of Cancer Research annual meeting, including research in immunotherapy in pediatric cancers and melanoma, breast cancer, and many others.
-For more information and to set up interviews or access photos and video, email Rebecca Williams at firstname.lastname@example.org.
+Memorial Sloan Kettering experts are available to comment on new research presented at the American Association for Cancer Research 2016 Annual Meeting including immunotherapy and CAR T cells, exercise oncology, precision medicine and more.
+For more information and to set up interviews or access photos, email Nicole H. McNamara at firstname.lastname@example.org.